vsangs10/Chatbot/README.md

-# Chatbot
+# Introduction
-This repository contains my pre-work project for the Elite 101 Course at Code2College. <br/>
-The pre-work is a python chatbot. <br/>

-hello again for another time

-# This section is added to the new branch
-This branch will be pushed to the repository as a new branch. <br/>
-This line is added for testing purposes.
+This is a repository created by *Vedant*

+## Usage

+Run this command to execute the application:

+`python filename.py`